robi-mengs/project-nothing-personal/0_domain_study/problem_statement.md

 This research matters because it applies cutting-edge privacy technologies to solve this fundamental tension.
 By creating systems that allow entrepreneurs to answer essential questions—"Is my idea novel?"
 "Who might collaborate?"
-"What market needs exist?"—without exposing their core intellectual property, we can transform the risk calculus for innovation.
+"What market needs exist?" without exposing their core intellectual property, we can transform the risk calculus for innovation.

 The implications extend beyond individual protection.
 When we lower barriers for